This article discusses disabling and purging Microsoft Shadow Copies when protecting Windows servers.

 4. A dialog box will appear asking if you are sure you want to turn off System Restore.
 Click the Turn System Restore off button or the Yes button.
 Then, click OK.

 NTBackup is a built-in backup application that was bundled with all versions of Windows, beginning with Windows NT and ending with Windows Server 2003.
-The application was replaced by Windows Backup with the release of Windows Vista.
+Windows Backup replaced it when Windows Vista was released.
 To remove jobs from NTBackup, follow these steps:

 1. From the Run prompt, type ntbackup.
 You can also access the application from the Start menu, by clicking Start → All Programs → Accessories → System Tools → Backup.